 is a novel by American author Katherine Neville.
-Amateur chess player Catherine becomes involved in the search for a legendary chess set, the Montglane Service, once owned by Charlemagne.
-Split into double narratives, the novel also tells the story of eighteenth-century nun Mirellie and her attempts to protect the set.
+Computer scientist Cat Velis becomes involved in the search for a legendary chess set, the Montglane Service, once owned by Charlemagne.
+Split into double narratives, the novel also tells the story of eighteenth-century nun Mireille and her attempts to protect the set.

-- Action Girl: Catherine and Lily, but the most amazing one is Mirelle.
+- Action Girl: Catherine and Lily, but the most amazing one is Mireille.

 - Artistic License – History: Of course.
 Just a few: Basque people were never a menace for the Carolingian Empire.
 The rules for the Mad-Queen Chess, or modern chess, are from the XIV century, making it impossible to have a Chess Master associated with Charlemagne.
 In fact, in that era, there was no queen at all, but a piece named Vizier.

-- Babies Ever After: Cat and Solarin had a daughter named Alexandra Solarin also is the whole reason the sequel exist.
+- Babies Ever After: Cat and Solarin had a daughter named Alexandra Solarin who is the sequel's protagonist.

 - Big Brother Is Watching: Nim could fit into this since he is always one step ahead.

 - Character Development: A lot!
 Lily starts as a Spoiled Brat and changes to Action Girl / Spoiled Sweet.